Lokalise illustration for localization issues

 Your ebook is headed to your inbox now!
 You can also download a copy right here.

-Implementing a proper localization workflow can be a rather complex task, especially when you have never done it before.
-There are definitely many things to consider and keep in mind.
-In this article, we will discuss some of the most common localization issues/problems that we, as developers, face and how to solve them with the help of Lokalise TMS (translation management system).
+Implementing a proper localization workflow can be quite the complex task, especially when you have never done it before.
+There are numerous things for you to consider and keep in mind.
+In this article, we will discuss some of the most common localization issues/problems that we, as developers, face and how to solve them with the help of the Lokalise TMS (translation management system).

 The concepts presented in this article were also discussed during one of our webinars.
 The recording is available on YouTube: